Skip to main content

 Line: 40

-Then simply edit the continue-point to the one in your level.
+Then simply change the continue-point to the one in your level.

 Link to the commit: fee907ca02c665167bf1c003d28e96b60fa55f13